 “Payola” entered the English lexicon in 1938 to refer to payments of money for commercial favors — often illegally — such as payments made to DJs for playing certain songs more frequently.

-Continuing with Australia’s color-coded bills, the bright yellow $50 bill is referred to as a “pineapple.”
+Continuing with Australia’s color-coded bills and unique money names, the bright yellow $50 bill is referred to as a “pineapple.”

 Keeping with the Danish animal theme for money, the Danish word for 1,000, “tusind,” becomes “tudse,” the Danish word for “toad.”